Peter-SAARLAND/if0/README.md

     * Additionally, the user can also choose to add/commit/push the local changes by entering 'y' when prompted, or 'n' if they do not want the local changes to be pushed to the repository.

+### Environment commands:

+1. `if0 add test-env [git@gitlab.com:test-env.git]`

+    This command is used to add zero environments.

+    There are three ways to add an environment:

+    1. Using `GL_TOKEN`

+        This requires the user to set the `GL_TOKEN` variable in the `~/.if0/if0.env` configuration file.
+The value for this variable is the GitLab personal access token.

+        After setting the variable, running `if0 env add env-1` will create a private project titled `env-1` on Gitlab.

+        The same environment is created locally with initial requirements (`zero.env`, `.gitlab-ci.yml`, `.ssh` directory with `id_rsa` and `id_rsa.pub` files) and synced with the private project `env-1`.

+    2. By running the command `if0 env add env-2 git@gitlab.com:peter.saarland/env-2.git`

+        This command would clone the repository at `~/.if0/.environment/gitlab.com/peter.saarland/env-2` with the initial requirements, and sync these changes with the remote repository.

+    3. Running the command `if0 env add env-3` with an empty `GL_TOKEN` or no remote repository url

+        In this case, the environment is created locally at `~/.if0/.environments/env-3`

+2. `if0 sync [env-name]`

+    This command is used to synchronize a zero environment with its remote repository.

+    `env-name` is optional; when no `env-name` is provided, the current working directory is assumed to be the zero environment to be synced.

+3. `if0 plan [env-name]`

+    This command corresponds to `dash1 make plan`.
+It initializes the necessary Terraform provider modules for the Environment `env-name` and then creates a plan in ~/.if0/.environments/$NAME/dash1.plan`

+4. `if0 infrastructure [env-name]`

+    This command corresponds to `dash1 make infrastructure`.
+It generates configuration necessary for zero.

+5. `if0 platform [env-name]`

+    This command corresponds to `zero make platform`

+6. `if0 destroy [env-name]`

+    This command corresponds to `dash1 make destroy`

+### Other commands:

+1. `if0 status dep`

+    This command is used to check for the status of dependencies such as docker and vagrant.

+2. `if0 version`

+    This command prints the `[if0 version](https://gitlab.com/peter.saarland/if0/-/blob/master/README.md#if0-version)`.

 ### **Developer Documentation**